yanshika-sharma/Learnova/README.md

 The system generates:

-Clear explanation
+1.Clear explanation

-Key points
+2.Key points

-Practice questions
+3.Practice questions

-User can ask follow-up questions for deeper understanding.
+4.User can ask follow-up questions for deeper understanding.

-Future Enhancements
+5.Future Enhancements

-Voice-based interaction
+6.Voice-based interaction

-Multi-language support
+7.Multi-language support

-Student performance tracking
+8.Student performance tracking

-Mobile app version
+9.Mobile app version

-AI-based quiz & test
+10.AI-based quiz & test

 Study planning:
 Learnova will ask you to tell it the subject, study hours and the topics , then it will generate a planner seeking your permission about how many hours you have to study about that ceratin topic in a day..